gullwings13/stoc-play/README.md

 ## Project Description

-Web application that allows a use to make virtual stock market trades.
+Web application that allows a user to make virtual stock market trades.
 It would allow a user to search for stock symbols, look up buy/sell prices and, purchase/sell stocks based on real stock market values.
 The user would be able to track portfolio progress over time.

 ## Wireframes